QClusformer: A Quantum Transformer-based Framework for Unsupervised Visual Clustering

 where $H$ is a predefined observable.

-PQC uses a hybrid Quantum-classical procedure to optimize the trainable parameters iteratively.
-The popular optimization approaches include gradient descent \cite{sweke2020stochastic}, parameter-shift rule \cite{wierichs2022general,mitarai2018Quantum}, and gradient-free techniques \cite{nannicini2019performance,chen2022variational}.
+PQC uses a hybrid quantum-classical procedure to optimize the trainable parameters iteratively.
 All learning methods take the training data as input and evaluate the model performance by comparing the predicted and ground-truth labels.
 Based on this evaluation, the methods update the model parameters for the next iteration and repeat the process until the model converges and achieves the desired performance.
-The hybrid method performs the evaluation and parameter optimization on a classical computer, while the model inference is processed on a Quantum computer.